kevinnadar22/URL-Shortener-bot/README.md

 # Url-Shortener-bot
-Make short link by using Shortener Website API key
+Make short link by using Shortenern Website API key
 ### Installation

 #### The Easy Way